giorgosalex/smashbox_setup/README.md

 4. (Modify if you need the time of cronjobs install in win-setup.py: in win-setup.py 2 vars run_time and cleanup_time )
 5. Open cmd as administrator
 6. cd in the smashbox_setup-master you downloaded and extracted
-7. C:\Python27\python.exe win-setup.py -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY
+7. Run: "C:\Python27\python.exe win-setup.py -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY"

+Where VERSION is the cernbox version you want (ie. 2.4.2), USERNAME/PASSWORD your cernbox credentials

 ALTERNATIVE: